 As you can see, there is a high variability when it comes to how much you can earn from your YouTube videos.

 Let’s take a look at what factors could potentially influence your earning capabilities.

 What Factors Influence How Much YouTube Pays You for 1 Million Views?

 When it comes to earning revenue from YouTube, several factors come into play.
 Here's a look at the 5 most important factors that influence how much YouTube pays you:

 YouTube makes all of its money from selling advertising space on its platform.
 But not all ad space costs the same, and it’s up to advertisers to choose how they’re willing to spend their marketing budget.

 It doesn’t take long to notice that there are different types of ads on YouTube.
 For example, some ads allow you to skip them after a few seconds whilst others force you to watch the whole ad.

-As digital marketing becomes the main priority for businesses, more of the marketing budget is spent on creating ads for platforms like YouTube, and these companies want you to watch these ads that they put a lot of time and effort into.
+As digital marketing becomes the main priority for businesses, more of the marketing budget is spent on creating ads for platforms like YouTube.
+These companies want you to watch these ads that they’ve put a lot of time and effort into.